 Once you've figured out how to make HTTPS requests, you will need to figure out how to manipulate request and response headers.
 These will be used to pass authentication keys to TBA and understand the cache life of returned data.

 Most people want to pull event listings, team information, match results, or statistics from The Blue Alliance to use in their own application.
-The read API is the tool they should be looking for.
-This API exposes almost all of the data you see on TBA to your application in a machine-readable format (JSON).
+The read API is the way to do this.
+This API exposes almost all of the data you see on TBA to your application in a machine-readable format called JSON.

 To get started using APIv3, you first need to generate an access token on your Account Dashboard in the Read API Keys section.
 This key needs to be passed along with each request you make in the header (or URL parameter)

 X-TBA-Auth-Key.
-If you are logged in to your TBA account, you can access the API without a key by simply navigating to an endpoint in your web browser.
-All requests should be made (using SSL) to the base URL
+If you are logged in to your TBA account, you can access the API without a key by simply navigating to an API URL in your web browser.
+All requests should be made to the base URL

-To see complete details of data accessible via APIv3, please see the full documentation.
+To see complete details of data accessible via APIv3, please see the APIv3 full documentation.

 All API responses have a